 1. Open-ended questions: Instead of asking yes/no questions, I often ask open-ended questions, encouraging you to elaborate on your thoughts, feelings, and experiences.
 This allows for a deeper exploration of your motivations and goals.

-2. Reflective listening: I listen actively and reflect back on what you say, using empathy and understanding.
-Reflective listening helps you feel heard and validated, and it encourages you to explore your motivations and concerns.
+2. Reflective listening: I listen actively and reflect on what you say, using empathy and understanding.
+Reflective listening helps you feel heard and validated and encourages you to explore your motivations and concerns.

-3. Affirmations: Affirmations are statements that recognize your strengths, efforts, and past successes.
+3. Affirmations: Affirmations recognize your strengths, efforts, and past successes.
 By affirming these positive qualities and achievements, I hope to boost your self-esteem and confidence in your ability to change.

 4. Summarizing: Periodically summarizing what you’ve said in that session and previously can help you clarify your thoughts and feelings and reinforce key points.
 Summarizing also demonstrates that I am actively listening and understand your perspective.